-R 339.16031: This rule pertains to solicitation of employment, restrictions, and exceptions.
+R 339.15401: This rule pertains to standard of care and competence, responsibility for complying with building laws and regulations, and professional services.
 The proposed rule is designed to update and clarify the standards of practice and professional conduct that are set by the board.
+The proposed rule will adopt by reference the NCARB model rules of conduct.